Cryptoc1/CMS/README.md

 CMS is in development, but won't be released for 'professional use'.

 #### Notice
-This project was created with no license in mind by Samuel Steele, [Cryptocosm Developers](http:///www.cryptocosm.x10.bz).
+This project was created with a MIT license by Samuel Steele, [Cryptocosm Developers](http:///www.cryptocosm.x10.bz).